Have you ever listened to a rock band and thought, “Wow, this is a really great band, but why are there no women?” Well, you’re not alone.

 The Dum Dum Girls have released four studio albums, the most recent, Too True, of which was released in 2014.
 The group has toured with famous bands such as the Black Keys and the Raveonettes.

-While the band hasn’t garnered many official awards for their music, they have performed their hit song “Bedroom Eyes” on the Late Night with Jimmy Fallon, and their single “Lord Knows” received praise from the critics.
+While the band hasn’t garnered many official awards for their music, they have performed their hit song “Bedroom Eyes” on Late Night with Jimmy Fallon, and their single “Lord Knows” received praise from the critics.

-11. Babes in Toyland
+11. Babes In Toyland

 Born in Minneapolis in 1987, Babes in Toyland quickly labeled themselves as unapologetic, bursting with a unique brand of raw and aggressive punk rock.